 As discussed above, GE has received a private letter ruling from the IRS to the effect that, among other things, the Spin-Off, including the retention of up to 19.9% of the shares of our common stock, will qualify as a transaction that is tax-free for U.S. federal income tax purposes under Sections 355 and 368(a)(1)(D) of the Code.
 Completion of the Spin-Off is conditioned upon GE's receipt of a separate written opinion from each of Paul, Weiss, Rifkind, Wharton & Garrison LLP, counsel to GE, and Ernst & Young, LLP, to the effect that the Spin-Off will qualify for non-recognition of gain or loss under Section 355 and related provisions of the Code.
-If the Spin-Off qualifies for non-recognition of gain or loss under Section 355 and related provisions of the Code, no gain or loss will be recognized by GE as a result of the Spin-Off (other than income or gain arising from any imputed income or other adjustment to GE, us or our respective subsidiaries if and to the extent that the Separation and Distribution Agreement or any ancillary agreement is determined to have terms that are not at arm's length).
+If the Spin-Off qualifies for non-recognition of gain or loss under Section 355 and related provisions of the Code.
+If the Spin-Off qualifies for non-recognition of gain or loss under Section 355 and related provisions of the Code.
+If the Spin-Off qualifies for non-recognition of gain or loss under Section 355 and related provisions of the Code.
+If the Spin-Off qualifies for non-recognition of gain or loss under Section 355 and related provisions of the Code by GE as a result of the Spin-Off (other than income or gain arising from any imputed income or other adjustment to GE, us or our respective subsidiaries if and to the extent that the Separation and Distribution Agreement or any ancillary agreement is determined to have terms that are not at arm's length).
 The opinions are subject to the qualifications and limitations as are set forth above under "-Consequences to U.S. Holders of GE Common Stock."